levi73159/GameCore/README.md

 Game Packs is like the Game Machines but less powerful but it is also compact, portable version and also supports the ability to install multiple Game Cubes on it.

+## How to setup

+### Windows:

+1. In order to use Game Core, you need to install the Game Machine Shell from the [gameMachineWeb] or [gameCoreRepo]
+2. Put it in your project folder or somewhere you can easily access
+3. Create a Game Core file in the project folder with the `.gc` extension, Right now we recommend you using VS Code and installing the [Assembly Language Support] or any asm language support
+4. Run this command `GameCoreShell.exe {filename}` or you cna just run `GameCoreShell.exe` then select the file.

+### Linux:

+1. In order to use Game Core, you need to install the Game Machine Shell from the [gameMachineWeb] or [gameCoreRepo]
+2. Put it in your project folder or somewhere you can easily access like the `/bin` folder
+3. Create a Game Core file in the project folder with the `.gc` extension, Right now we recommend you using VS Code and installing the [Assembly Language Support] or any asm language support
+4. Run this command `GameCoreShell {filename}` or you cna just run `GameCoreShell` then select the file.

 ## General Syntax

 Game Core uses a simplified syntax for writing commands.
 Each command consists of a keyword followed by its arguments.
 Arguments are separated by spaces.